Data Interpreter: An LLM Agent For Data Science: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have enabled agents to excel in a wide range of applications, demonstrating their adaptability and effectiveness~\cite{guo2024large,wu2023autogen,zhou2023agents}.
-These LLM-powered agents have significantly influenced areas like software engineering~\cite{hong2023metagpt}, navigating complex open-world scenarios~\cite{wang2023voyager,chen2024s}, facilitating collaborative multi-agent structures for multimodal tasks~\cite{zhuge2023mindstorms}, improving the responsiveness of virtual assistants~\cite{lu2024chameleon}, optimizing group intelligence~\cite{zhuge2024language}, and contributing to scientific research~\cite{tang2024prioritizing}.
+Large Language Models (LLMs) have demonstrated remarkable adaptability across a wide range of applications, excelling in areas such as software engineering~\citep{hong2023metagpt}, open-world navigation~\citep{wang2023voyager,wang2023describe,wang2023jarvis,chen2024s}, collaborative intelligence~\citep{zhuge2023mindstorms, zhuge2024language, zhang2024proagent}, and scientific research~\citep{tang2024prioritizing}.
+However, their performance in data science remains limited.

-Recent studies focused on improving the problem-solving capabilities of these agents by improving their reasoning process, aiming for increased sophistication and efficiency~\cite{zhang2023igniting,besta2023graph,sel2023algorithm,yao2024tree,wei2022chain}.
-However, data-centric scientific problems, including machine learning, data analysis, and mathematical problem-solving, present unique challenges that remain to be addressed.
-The machine learning process involves complex, lengthy task handling steps, characterized by intricate dependencies among multiple tasks.
-This requires expert intervention for process optimization and dynamic adjustment in the event of failure or data updates.
-It is often challenging for LLMs to provide the correct solution in a single attempt.
-Furthermore, these problems demand precise reasoning, and thorough data verification~\cite{romera2023mathematical}, which poses additional challenges to the LLM-based agent framework.